Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 – Nervous system disorders

-Frequently unknown: syncope, convulsive twitching of muscles of face and limbs.
+Frequency unknown: syncope, convulsive twitching of the muscles of the face and limbs.

 – Cardiac disorders

-Infrequent: chest pain, myocardial infarction (due to significant decrease in BP in high-risk patients);
+Uncommon: chest pain, myocardial infarction (due to a pronounced decrease in blood pressure in high-risk patient groups);

-Rare: tachycardia, bradycardia, worsening of chronic heart failure, atrioventricular conduction disturbances, palpitations.
+Rarely: tachycardia, bradycardia, worsening of chronic heart failure, atrioventricular conduction disturbance, rapid heartbeat.

 – Vascular disorders